namine92/namine92.github.io/content/ios/v1/index.md

 ---

+> Note!
+A [newer version](../../ios/v2) of the MapsIndoors SDK for iOS is available.
+The legacy version will not receive new features and will only get bugfix and security updates.

 This guide explains how to start using a MapsIndoors map in your iOS application.
 Make sure that you have read the [prerequisites](../../#prerequisites).

 ## Basic Example